A-small-C4/Gaussian_Lens_Formula_Calculator/README.md

 Magnification - the ratio of the height of the image to the height of the object being focused

+Input the Focal Length and the Object Distance
+OR input the Focal Length and the Image Distance
+Then press ENTER to get other values

 Build passed on Visual Studio 2022, .NET Framework 4.